 Although the Assembly is a new platform, it has deep roots.
 One of its most obvious precursors was the Assemblea de Catalunya (Assembly of Catalonia), a unitary movement that brought together all the country’s democratic groups towards the end of the Franco dictatorship, with the goal of restoring the national and social liberties that the dictatorship had tried to suppress for ever.

 This is channelled through a National Secretariat, a collective body consisting of men and women who are democratically elected as individuals.
 The main strength of the ANC, however, is in its grassroots organization, in its regional and sectoral assemblies.
 Everyone belongs to a territorial assembly in their village, town or city.
 The sectoral assemblies bring together members who share some feature, affinity, quality, profession, etc. Entrepreneurs, farmers and journalists for independence, to mention just a few of these groups, convey the pro-sovereignty message to professional groups or associations.
 Meanwhile, Catalans living in different parts of the world and sharing this goal also have their own sectoral asssembly, Catalunya Exterior (Catalonia Abroad), which allows them to coordinate ideas and messages.
-The whole of this vast structure (which as of March 2014 has about 55,000 supporters, of which 30,000 are fully contributing members), developed in a relatively short time, has from the outset applied scrupulous criteria for internal, participatory democracy.
+The whole of this vast structure (which as of Januar 2015 has about 80,000 supporters, of which 40,000 are fully contributing members), developed in a relatively short time, has from the outset applied scrupulous criteria for internal, participatory democracy.